patriciatran/LakeTanganyika/README.md

 Please feel free to email me!

 # Repository Notes
+- Feb 9, 2020: Our paper is now live.
+The BioProject will be released on NCBI on 02-18.
+Until then, all the MAGs can be found on the OSF server, linked below.

 - November 18, 2020: I have updated the manuscript and files on BioRxiv, and submitted my rounds of revisions.

 - October/November 2020: I am currently going through a round of revisions.